lnbits/sonof/README.md

 # Son of...

-custom client for managing prs made by OpenClaw
+Custom Nostr client for chatting to OpenClaw and getting it to make prs.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/12943134-11f3-4cc5-9f55-223644c074c6" />